keithclark/ComputedStyleObserver/README.md

 # A Computed Style Observer

-The `ComputedStyleObserver` provides the ability to watch for changes being made to the style properties of DOM elements.
+This prototype `ComputedStyleObserver` provides the ability to watch for changes being made to the style properties of DOM elements.

 ## Example